s2software/codeigniter-powerful-model/README.md

 ```

 ### CodeIgniter's Query Builder
-You can use all the <a href="http://www.codeigniter.com/user_guide/database/query_builder.html" target="_blank">CodeIgniters's Query Builder</a> methods, allowing method chaining.
+You can use all the <a href="http://www.codeigniter.com/user_guide/database/query_builder.html" target="_blank">CodeIgniter's Query Builder</a> methods, allowing method chaining.
 ```php
 $some_cars = $this->Cars->where_in('brand_id', array(1, 2, 3))->like('name', "%Something")->order_by('name')->get_list();
 ```